TimoSavi/ceif/docs/manual.md

 #### Learn and analyze same field
 Learn and analyse file data.csv, use fields 1-3 (by ignoring fields 4-100) for analysis and print anomalies having score 0.6 or greater.

-    ceif -l data.csv -a data.csv -R30 -I4-100  -O0.6
+    ceif -l data.csv -a data.csv -I4-100  -O0.6

-#### Learn and write forest data to file data.f
+#### Learn and write forest data to file data.f, Use scaled sample score value 0.5,

-    ceif -l data.csv -w data.f -R30 -I4-100 -O0.6
+    ceif -l data.csv -w data.f -I4-100 -O0.5s

 #### Read forest data from data.f and analyse data.csv
-Note that parameters like -R and -O are saved to forest file and need not be given again.
+Note that parameters like -O are saved to forest file and need not be given again.

     ceif -r data.f -a data.csv